beacon-biosignals/OndaFormat/README.md

 - ...**"LPCM"** to refer to [linear pulse code modulation](https://en.wikipedia.org/wiki/Pulse-code_modulation), a form of signal encoding where multivariate waveforms are digitized as a series of samples uniformly spaced over time and quantized to a uniformly spaced grid.

 - ...**"signal"** to mean the digitized output of an individual sensor or process.
-A signal is comprised of an LPCM encoding, per-channel information, and a series of multi-channel samples represented as a matrix.
+A signal is comprised of an LPCM encoding, per-channel information, and a series of multi-channel samples.

 - ...**"recording"** to mean a collection of one or more signals recorded simultaneously over a well-defined time period.